adamsitnik/performance/docs/regressions.md

 # Repro

 The next step is to reproduce the regression locally.
-The most convenient way to do it is by using the [benchmarks_ci.py](../scripts/benchmarks_ci.py) script using the command provided in the reported issue.
+The most convenient way to do it is by using the [benchmarks_ci.py](../scripts/benchmarks_ci.py) script with the arguments provided in the reported issue.

 ```cmd